RomanHood/cleaner/README.md

 First I quickly wrote a little ad-hoc script implementation that satisfied the example from your email.

-But to ensure the solution contiues to work even with deeper-nested data I chose to implement a more structured, object-oriented approach.
+But to ensure the solution continues to work even with deeper-nested data I chose to implement a more structured, object-oriented approach.

 To download this repository: